aws-samples/aws-workshop-for-win-dotnet-mssql/docs/workshops/PowerShellDSCinAWS.md

 # **Managing Windows Workloads at Scale with PowerShell DSC and AWS Systems Manager**
 This lab will demonstrate one way to use PowerShell Desired State Configuration with AWS Systems Manager (SSM) to configure Windows workloads and maintain compliance.
+It's goal is to share a pattern and concepts that you can utilize within your own AWS Environment.
+In this lab we will do the following:

+1. Generate a MOF File
+2. Create an AWS Systems Manager Association
+3. Use AWS Systems Manager Parameter Store
+    * To provide Config Data to our MOF Configuration
+    * To provide latest AMI IDs to deploy instances with CloudFormation and CLI
+4. Verify the configuration of our EC2 Instances
+5. Check and update complaince information

 ## Step 1 - Deploy Lab Pre-Req Components
 [**Click here To Deploy Lab into your Account**](https://console.aws.amazon.com/cloudformation/home#/stacks/new?region=us-east-1&stackName=PsDscSSMLab&templateURL=https://alpublic.s3.amazonaws.com/psdsclabprereq.yml)